 The recitative also has its surprises.
 Initially it is an expression of worship of God′s house from which place His ever refreshed fidelity continues to reward us.
 Despite the upbeat nature of this sentiment, Bach sets it in the minor mode against a distinctly plodding string accompaniment.
 There is, perhaps, an earnest and resolute message here, possibly of daily ritual and dreary but essential repetition.

 On each occasion the melodic shapes suggest utterances of weakness and the waywardness of stammering.
-The latter is pictorially represented by the two rhythmically disjointed melismas on—-lallen (bars 12-13 and 19-20).
+The latter is pictorially represented by the two rhythmically disjointed melismas on—-lallen, to slur (bars 12-13 and 19-20).

 The form of this movement is appropriately conventional for the expression of conformist and traditional notions—an A-B-A ternary structure is encased within a ritornello template.
 The B section begins in bar 18 and the A section is reprised from bar 37.

 Several details are worthy of notice.
 The vocal line begins with an octave drop articulating the word Höchster—-Highest—-heard only twice in the whole aria (bars 3 and 37).The continuo line bears a sense of continually rising as if to suggest the eyes of the pious fixed towards the Highest Throne; it breaks its pattern of continuous quavers in only two places, (from bars 12 and 46).
 At these points the three-note figure of joy is adopted into the melody as a reflection of the delight which may be gained from the daily renewal of the Divine goodness—-Güte.
 The two extended melismas (bars 22-23 and again in 30) lay stress upon the fact that we are named or designated as the children of the Highest One, something to be both acknowledged and thankful for.